Skip to main content

 Allow Google authentication for team membersEnables team members to log in using a Google account.

 Migrated accounts maintain the same role-based access control (RBAC) permissions that were previously assigned.
-After signing in with Google, users can choose to disable username/password-based authentication on their account or maintain both authentication methods using the vendor portal account settings page.
+After signing in with Google, users can choose to disable username/password-based authentication on their account or maintain both authentication methods using the Vendor Portal account settings page.

 Limitations

-Compatibility with Two-Factor Authentication
+Compatibility with two-factor authentication

 Managing Team Members